 Select Export products.

-Note: This will be emailed to you.
-You will need to select the link and download it to your computer to continue.
+Note This is emailed to you.
+You need to select the link and download it to your device to continue.

 - Select the CSV file and open with Excel or comparable software.